Whether you have a few hundred or thousands of followers, getting your Instagram account hacked is horrible.

 Fill out all the requested information and click on “Start Chat“.
 Within a few minutes, you should be connected to a live representative.

 Once you are connected you can tell the representative that your account was hacked and that you need help to recover it.
-They will ask a few follow up questions like what happened, your username, email used to create your account, etc.
+They will ask a few follow-up questions like what happened, your username, the email used to create your account, etc.

 Before you get on the chat I highly recommend gathering some backup to provide to the chat representative like screenshots of the hacker emails and any proof of your account ownership.